Stono/kconmon/README.md

 It's really performant, considering the number of tests it is doing, on my clusters of 75 nodes, the agents have a mere 70m CPU request.

+Once you've got it up and going, you can plot some pretty dashboards like this:

+![grafana][screenshots/grafana.png]

 **Known Issues**:

 - It's super, mega pre-alpha, the product of a weekends experimentation - so don't expect it to be perfect.
 I plan to improve it.